ratanakvlun/deluge-labelplus/README.md

 This is mainly a GtkUI plugin.
 It adds a status column, a torrent submenu, a sidebar tree, and a status bar area.
-WebUI support is minimal with only a status column added.
+WebUI support is minimal with only a status column and label assignment context menu.

 Features
 --------